2024 Elevator Phone Saftey Requirements

 What makes Mobile Connect 2 the preferred device for emergency elevator phone lines?

 Our Mobile Connect 2 cellular elevator gateway complies with all Federal, State, and Local laws regarding telephones in elevators (including all ADA, IBC, and ASME requirements) and is compatible with all existing phone equipment.

 Cellular is also an excellent choice for elevator emergency lines due to the advancements in video communication.
-Concierge or emergency personnel can face to face with riders in their elevators.
-Another benefit over POTS.
+Concierges or emergency personnel can face-to-face with riders in their elevators.
+Another benefit of POTS.
 Did we mention that most major phone carriers will be phasing out POTS in the next few years?
 Get the jump, ditch copper, and start saving today.

 The bottom line is, emergencies are not the norm, and these phones rarely get used, racking up pretty significant amounts in annual billing.
 No one likes spending money.
 They don’t have to.
 That’s one of the reasons switching to a cellular network for your elevator is such a good idea; the savings can be as much as 60% per year!

 Is a cellular network really reliable enough for an emergency elevator line?